WojciechGos/przeszukiwanie-grafu-BFS/README-ANG.md

 ![ezgif com-video-to-gif (1)](https://github.com/WojciechGos/przeszukiwanie-grafu-BFS/assets/36795978/154c1b4e-9b2c-4fb1-bd65-a8755d842aa7)

-The board in the middle shows the graph
+The board in the middle shows the graph.
-At the bottom in the yellow squares is the queue of the BFS algorithm On the right is the code, which represents the currently executed line of code of the BFS algorithm.
+At the bottom in the yellow squares is the queue of the BFS algorithm.
+On the right is the code, which represents the currently executed line of code of the BFS algorithm.

 # Theoretical Introduction